Willow Class

 In our RE lessons, we will be learning about Christianity and the concepts of Gospel: What is the Good News that Jesus brings?
 (Term 3) and Salvation: Why does Easter matter to Christians?
 (Term 4).

-In our Sport, Exercise and Health lessons, we will be learning how to play hockey, use dancing to explore movements to music and develop our gymnastics skills.
+In our Sport, Exercise and Health lessons, we will be developing our gymnastics skills, learning how to play team games and performing dance routines to explore movements to music.

 Just a few reminders:

-This term, PE will be on a Wednesday morning and Thursday morning.
+This term PE will be on a Monday morning and Thursday morning.
 PE Kits should include a house T-shirt, shorts and plimsolls or trainers.
 Long tracksuit-type trousers are useful in the winter months for outside PE.
 Ideally your child’s PE kit should be in school every day.
 Long hair needs to be tied back for PE so please ensure your child wears a hairband to school.
-Also, earrings need to be removed or covered with tape during PE lessons.
-If your child is unable to remove their own earrings, please provide some microporous tape to cover them.
+Ideally earrings should not be worn on PE days or will need to be removed prior to the PE lesson.
+If your child is unable to remove their own earrings, please provide some microporous tape so the earrings can be covered.
 Please ensure that your child’s belongings are labelled.

 Water Bottles

-Please make sure that your child brings a labelled water bottle to school with them every day.
+Please make sure your child brings a labelled water bottle to school every day.
 We kindly ask that bottles are filled with water only rather than juices or squash.
 Please do speak to us if this is an issue.

 Children should arrive at school between 8:30am and 8:45am and go into school via the Willow Class outside area.
 If you arrive after 8:45am, please send your child via the main entrance/office so that we are aware they have arrived and can make sure their lunch choice is recorded.